Hockey Night in Canada: Game 2

-The second game airs at 10 p.m.
-ET (7 p.m.
-PT, 8 p.m.
-MT) on the CBC and Sportsnet, originating from a Mountain or Pacific Time Zone city and usually featuring at least one of Western Canada's three teams: the Calgary Flames, Edmonton Oilers or Vancouver Canucks.
-Regular-season games rarely last longer than three hours since the introduction of quicker faceoffs, and every double-header game is seen in its entirety.
+The second game aired at 10 pm ET (7 pm PT, 8 pm MT) on the CBC and Sportsnet, originating from a Mountain or Pacific Time Zone city and usually featuring at least one of the Calgary Flames, Edmonton Oilers or Vancouver Canucks.
+Regular-season games rarely lasted longer than three hours since the introduction of quicker faceoffs, and every double-header game was seen in its entirety.
+Usually, there were either one or two games at that time; in that case, one of them airsed on CBC and the other aired on either Citytv or on other Sportsnet channels.
+There was only one instance where three games were played at this time; that date was November 28, 2015.

-Since 2024–25, for Western Canada games, Jack Michaels, Louie DeBrusk, and Scott Oake are the lead broadcast team, while from 2016 to 2022, David Amber took over from MacLean as host.
+Beginning in 2024–25, for Western Canada games, Jack Michaels, Louie DeBrusk, and Scott Oake were the lead broadcast team, mainly calling games involving the Edmonton Oilers.
+From 2016 to 2022, David Amber took over from MacLean as host.
 Like the early games, when at least two Western Canadian teams played, Sportsnet assigned regional announcers to call the games.
 From 2012–13 until early in the 2019–20 season, the first intermission of Game 2 contained a short analysis segment with Ron MacLean and Don Cherry followed by "Inside the Game" and "Scoreboard Saturday" with highlights of earlier games.